Chapter 20:

 * * *

-The next day, we decided to take a break from work.
+The next day, we took a break from work.

 It was shaping up to be a perfect day.

-Just as we were about to leave, I realized I had forgotten my phone.
-I laughed, more at myself than anything else, and told them to wait a minute while I ran back inside.
+Just as we finished packing and were about to leave, I realized I had forgotten my phone.
+So I ran back inside to get it.

 I remember the feeling.
 The door closing behind me.
 My feet tapping lightly across the floor.
 I remember where the phone was—on the kitchen counter, where I’d left it after checking the weather one last time.